 |Solar glass||Broken glass||$400–$600|

 A roof will experience natural wear and tear over the course of its lifespan.
-By keeping up with roof repair maintenance, you can prevent major structural problems to your home.
+By keeping up with roof repair maintenance, you can prevent major structural problems in your home.
 However, there are some repairs that are best for professionals to handle.
-Slate, composite or rubber roof, wood, and metal roofs require additional tools and skills and it’s recommended that you hire a professional, such as Michael & Sons repair services, to make repairs to those roofing types.
+Slate, composite or rubber roof, wood, and metal roofs require additional tools and skills and it’s recommended that you hire a professional to make repairs to those roofing types.